dream3d-ai/data-interview/README.md

 In this assignment, you will design and implement a highly-parallel video processing pipeline that operates on the `validation` split of the [Kinetics dataset](https://github.com/cvdfoundation/kinetics-dataset), orchestrated by [Ray Data](https://docs.ray.io/en/latest/data/data.html).
 Assume each node has 32GB of RAM and 8 CPU cores.
 The pipeline should perform the following steps:

 1. **Download Videos:**
    Efficiently download videos from a provided list of URLs using an HTTP client (e.g., `aiohttp`).
-For simplicity, we'll only process the first shard in the dataset `https://s3.amazonaws.com/kinetics/400/val/part_0.tar.gz`
+For testing, you can limit the data to the first shard.

 2. **Transcode Videos and store in Lance format:**
    Aggregate metadata and video data and store it in a dataset in the [Lance format](https://lancedb.github.io/lance/index.html).
 Use `pyav` to transcode each downloaded video to 360p.
 Use your discretion on how to store the transcoded videos.
 Please explain your reasoning.
 The video data will be used in a pytorch dataloader which will decode the video on the fly.